Perfidy: History

 Disapproval of perfidy was part of the customary laws of war long before the prohibition of perfidy was included in Protocol I. For example, in the 1907 Hague Convention IV – The Laws and Customs of War on Land, Article 23 includes:

 In addition to the prohibitions provided by special Conventions, it is especially forbidden ... (b) To kill or wound treacherously individuals belonging to the hostile nation or army; ... (f) To make improper use of a flag of truce, of the national flag, or of the military insignia and military uniform of the enemy, as well as the distinctive badges of the Geneva Convention; ...

 The Kilmichael Ambush (1921), part of the Irish War of Independence, was the scene of a notorious act of alleged perfidy.
 36 members of the Irish Republican Army ambushed a truck carrying 18 Auxiliary Division officers.
-IRA leader Tom Barry claimed in his memoirs, Guerrilla Days in Ireland, that some of the Auxiliaries shouted, "We surrender, we surrender;" when IRA men stood up from their positions, they were fired upon by other Auxiliaries.
-This led Barry to not believe the Auxiliaries when, later in the battle, they attempted to surrender: all 18 were shot and left for dead.
+IRA leader Tom Barry claimed in his memoirs, Guerrilla Days in Ireland, that some of the Auxiliaries shouted, "We surrender, we surrender", and that when IRA men stood up from their positions, they were fired upon by other Auxiliaries.
+This led Barry to disbelieve the Auxiliaries when, later in the battle, they attempted to surrender: all 18 were shot and left for dead.
 One Auxiliary escaped but was later captured and killed; another, Frederick Henry Forde, survived with severe injuries and was rescued by British forces.
-However, some historians have claimed that Barry invented the story of the false surrender in order to justify the killing of the entire unit.
+Some historians have claimed that Barry invented the story of the false surrender to justify the killing of the entire unit.

-During the Pacific Theatre of World War II, the Imperial Japanese Armed Forces were reported to often disguise their installations and transportation with protective signs such as the red cross, booby-trap their dead and wounded and to fake surrenders or injuries to lure Allied troops into a trap then surprise-attack them.
+During the Pacific War, the Imperial Japanese Armed Forces were reported to often disguise their installations and transportation with protective signs such as the red cross, booby-trap their dead and wounded, and fake surrenders or injuries to lure Allied troops into a trap and then surprise-attack them.
 One example of supposed perfidy was the "Goettge Patrol" during the early days of the Guadalcanal Campaign in 1942.
 Confusion regarding a possible surrender of Japanese troops came about due to a sighting of what the Americans believed to be a "white flag" along with faulty intelligence from a captured, drunken Japanese officer.
-This resulted in more than 20 US combat deaths from the Japanese soldiers the Americans assumed would surrender.
+This resulted in more than 20 US combat deaths from the Japanese soldiers whom the Americans assumed would surrender.
 It has been asserted that the incident, along with many other perfidious actions of the Japanese throughout the Pacific War, led to an Allied tendency to shoot dead or wounded Japanese soldiers, those who were attempting to surrender and not to take POWs as readily as they might other enemy soldiers.